 The T3 Program is an immersive leadership-training program for interprofessional teams who want to learn how to design and implement effective interprofessional education and collaborative practice projects at their institutions and practice sites.
 Participating teams will develop professional leadership skills and strengthen team dynamics to increase project success.
 The program is led by a cohort of faculty who are leaders in health IPE.
-The program includes three elements: asynchronous pre-work, 3.5 days of synchronous online training, and consultation and support.
+The program includes 3.5 days of synchronous online training and consultation.
 Continuing education (CE) credits are available through the National Center for Interprofessional Practice and Education.
 More info and answers to FAQs can be found here.
 Specific questions can be emailed here.

 January 11: 8a - 5p